 Despite its long history and extensive efforts to provide the codes needed for coding in EMRs, SNOMED has not been widely embraced.
 The latest version goes a long way toward addressing past complaints about missing terms; however, the structure of previous versions, also found to be an impediment to use, has persisted in SNOMED International.
 The main problem with using SNOMED for coding patient information is that it is too expressive.
-Because there are few rules about how the postcoordination coding should be done, the same expression might be represented differently by different coders.
+Because there are few rules about how the postcoordination coding should be done, the same expression might end up being represented differently by different coders.
 For example, "acute appendicitis" can be coded as a single disease term, as a combination of a modifier ("acute") and a disease term ("appendicitis"), or as a combination of a modifier ("acute"), a morphology term ("inflammation") and a topography term ("vermiform appendix").
 Each of these codings is correct, yet there is no formal way, in SNOMED, to know they have equivalent meaning.
 Such freedom of expression may be welcome to those who must encode human utterances, but it is frustrating to system developers who must make sure that their applications can recognize medical concepts.

 One proposed solution to this redundant coding problem is the representation of the semantics of SNOMED expressions in a formal way that would allow different surface forms to be recognizable as equivalent [50].
-For example, if the disease term "acute appendicitis" was formally represented as equivalent to the combination of a modifier term and a disease term, and the disease term "appendicitis" was formally represented as a combination. of a morphology term and a topography term, then the three coding schemes for "acute appendicitis' would be computationally equivalent.
+For example, if the disease term "acute appendicitis" was formally represented as equivalent to the combination of a modifier term and a disease term, and the disease term "appendicitis" was formally represented as a combination of a morphology term and a topography term, then the three coding schemes for "acute appendicitis" would be computationally equivalent.
 Such equivalence would permit the development of rules for consistent coding and/or sophisticated retrieval of patient data.
 The SNOMED developers have embraced this approach and work is now under way to formalize the semantics in SNOMED to make it meet the needs of EMRs [51].

 The Read Clinical Codes are a set of codes designed specifically for use in coding electronic medical records.
-Developed privately in the 1980's [52,53], the first version was adopted by the British National Health Service in 1990.
+Developed privately in the 1980's [52, 53], the first version was adopted by the British National Health Service in 1990.
 Version 2 was developed to meet the needs of hospitals for cross-mapping their data to ICD-9.
 Version 3 [54] was developed to support not only medical record summarization, but to support patient care applications directly.
 While previous versions of the Read Codes were organized in a strict hierarchy, Version 3 made an important step by allowing terms to have multiple parents in the hierarchy; that is, the hierarchy became that of a directed acyclic graph.
-Figure 7 shows the hierarchy for bacterial pneumonia.
+Table 7 shows the hierarchy for bacterial pneumonia.
 Version 3.1 added the ability to make use of term modifiers through a set of templates for combining terms in specific, controlled ways so that both precoordination and postcoordination is used.
-Finally, the NHS has undertaken a series of "terms projects" which are expanding the content of the Read Codes to assure that the terms needed by practitioners are represented in the Codes [55].